awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

   + The ID of the cluster that you created previously\.
   + The HSM certificate that you signed previously\.
   + Your signing certificate\.

-After you initialize the cluster, proceed to [Launch a Client](launch-client-instance.md)\.